xinyiwu01/s22-rec03/Java/README.md

-For TypeScript please switch to the `TypeScript` branch of this repository.

 # Testing Infrastructure in Java

 This repository is set up for testing with _JUnit_ and test coverage with _Jacoco_, both automated through _Maven_.